anovos/anovos-docs/docs/api/feature_recommender/feature_mapper.md

         - Input Attribute Name: Name of the input Attribute
         - Input Attribute Description: Description of the input Attribute
-        - Recommended Feature Name: Name of the recommended Feature
+        - Matched Feature Name: Name of the matched Feature
-        - Recommended Feature Description: Description of the recommended Feature
+        - Matched Feature Description: Description of the matched Feature
-        - Feature Similarity Score: Semantic similarity score between input Attribute and recommended Feature
+        - Feature Similarity Score: Semantic similarity score between input Attribute and matched Feature
-        - Industry: Industry name of the recommended Feature
+        - Industry: Industry name of the matched Feature
-        - Usecase: Usecase name of the recommended Feature
+        - Usecase: Usecase name of the matched Feature
-        - Source: Source of the recommended Feature

     """
     if not isinstance(df, pd.DataFrame):